 Accountability and governance

-Our engagement with local communities was driven through the Community Value Proposition process, which aimed to identify community needs through consultation and to prioritise the SLP projects through a collaborative process.
-The community development department works closely with the enterprise development arm of the procurement department to identify opportunities arising from local economic development projects.
+The community development department and the enterprise development arm of the procurement department work together to identify opportunities arising from local economic development projects.

 External policies, frameworks and regulations

-Lonmin’s regulatory community development obligations arise from its SLPs, which are compiled in terms of the MPRDA.
-Performance against these commitments is reported regularly to the DMR.
-As a member of the ICMM, Lonmin subscribes to the principles of sustainable development, including Principles 9 (community development) and 10 (stakeholder engagement).
-We also support the ICMM’s Position Paper on Mining and Indigenous People, which includes a number of commitments to respect and have meaningful engagement with indigenous people.
+Lonmin’s regulatory community development projects are defined in our SLPs, which are compiled in terms of the MPRDA, and progress against these commitments is reported regularly to the DMR.
+As a member of the International Council on Mining and Metals (ICMM), the Company subscribes to the ICMM’s 10 Principles of sustainable development, including Principles 9 (community development) and 10 (stakeholder engagement).

-Transformation, including procurement, is regulated by the Broad-based Black Economic Empowerment Act, 53 of 2003, and our approach is also framed by the Preferential Procurement Policy Framework Act, 5 of 2000.
+Transformation, including procurement, is regulated by the Broad-Based Black Economic Empowerment Act, No 53 of 2003, and our approach is also framed by the Preferential Procurement Policy Framework Act, No 5 of 2000.

 Approach and performance